Elizabeth Holmes gets emotional under fire by prosecutors

 Both Holmes and Balwani are now fighting criminal charges of duping investors and patients into believing that Theranos has invented a device that could scan for hundreds of potential health problems with a few drops of blood.
 After raising nearly $1 billion, Theranos collapsed amid revelations that the purportedly revolutionary technology she was peddling was horribly flawed.

-Holmes’ trial, which began in early September, is now heading toward its climax.
-Holmes will return to the stand on Dec.
-7. Her testimony could wrap up that day, raising the possibility that jury deliberations could begin by the end of next week.

-Balwani, who is being tried separately, is expected to face the court early next year.
-His attorney, Jeffrey Coopersmith, has denied Holmes’ allegations of “intimate partner abuse.”
-Coopersmith on Tuesday also told U.S. District Judge Edward Davila that Balwani would assert his Fifth Amendment right against self-incrimination if he were called to testify in Holmes’ trial.

 Although Holmes has been on the stand since Nov.
-19, Tuesday marked the first opportunity for federal prosecutors to grill her under oath.
+19, Tuesday marked the first opportunity that federal prosecutors got to grill her under oath.

 At one point, Leach asked Holmes if she would be surprised if the word “love” appeared 594 times in the texts obtained by the government and the word “loving” was used 105 times.
 “No,” Holmes said with a slight smile.